khzooming/bamazon/README.md

 The app will show you all the products in the store including thier name, price and quantity available, as shown below.
 <img width="603" alt="Screen Shot 2019-04-22 at 11 17 35 PM" src="https://user-images.githubusercontent.com/48226041/56558931-090d4180-6555-11e9-9442-9f551180e194.png">

-The first question is to identify the ID of the item you'd like to purchase.
+The first question is to identify the ID of the item you'd like to purchase, as you can see at the bottom of the screen above.
+Enter the ID number and press enter.